Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 ### Address Types and Formats

 Bitcoin addresses have evolved to improve efficiency and enable new features: Legacy (starts with 1) is the oldest and works everywhere but typically incurs slightly higher fees; P2SH (starts with 3) is a broad compatibility wrapper often used for multisig or older SegWit, and addresses starting with 3 are not necessarily multisig; Native SegWit (starts with bc1q) is the modern default with lower fees and all‑lowercase safety; and Taproot (starts with bc1p) is the newest, enabling advanced features with good fee efficiency and broad support across modern wallets (some services are still catching up).
+To avoid any confusion, address is not the same thing as a public key; it’s an encoding—often a hash—of a public key or script (Taproot uses the key directly).

 ---